 I think you have to have a training plan with a dog.
 It gives order and direction to the things you are doing.
 Other trainers like to shoot from the hip, and address things as they come up.
 I find that there is a certain order that should be followed with a dog so that there is less chance of confusing the dog and delaying progress.
 It also keeps you from forgetting important things, or short changing some areas.

-Extreme K9 at Carbondale, once Duchess' obedience and response to the eCollar are reliable.
+Our training plan calls for us to travel to Extreme K9 at Carbondale, once Duchess' obedience and response to the eCollar are reliable.
 I want to attend their obedience course and get Duchess' CGC there.
 Then I want to complete their eCollar course as well, just to make sure we are solid there as well.
 I wasn't kidding when I said these basics are very important and make all the difference in future training.

 Then, they offer a Mantrailing Course we will attend, which is an introductory scent work course.
 Once she is solid with these skills, and we do many hours and miles of practice at our own training site, here, I will enroll her in the Mega Trailing Course, which, when Lady and I took it, was a six-day event.